alastairreid/RelatedWork/_papers/filliatre:fem:2004.md

 Introduced the specification notation that later became ACSL and a forerunner to [Frama-C]({{ "papers/cuoq:sefm:2012.md" | relative_url }}).

-Given current understanding of undefined behaviour and implementation defined behaviour in C, the conversion looks a bit naïve.
+Given current understanding of undefined behaviour and implementation defined behaviour in C, the translation from C looks a bit naïve.